University of St Andrews Union Debating Society: The Society today

-Today the Union Debating Society continues to fulfil its primary mission of holding regular debates in Lower Parliament Hall,.
+Today the Union Debating Society continues to fulfill its primary mission of holding regular debates in Lower Parliament Hall.
+The Society continues to attract famous speakers.

-These occur every Thursday on a weekly basis during term time.
-In recent years, turnout at the Society's debates has been good drawing in speakers from across the UK and, occasionally, from abroad.
 These weekly debates are available for all to attend.
 The classic St Andrews Gown is traditionally worn by attendees, with the President of the society wearing the Debates President gown.
 These public debates are organised by the President and their Public Debates Sub-Committee.